We're offering 20% off September Live Online classes! See which courses are applicable. | Details

 This program is meant to prepare you to join a workforce of other software developers and just like every other profession you will build working relationships that you can turn to for help when you get stuck.
 Software Development is a very creative field and you often build the most successful programs when you talk through the requirements with trusted peers or group code with other developers.
 We want you to build a similar support network in class with your fellow students and instructors.
 Additionally, never be afraid to simply “Google It.”
 Many answers are available freely on the internet and it is a resource we strongly suggest you learn how to leverage.
 Whether you are in class or in the workforce, the best developers know how to ask for help when they get stuck.

 We also can’t stress this point enough, the instructors are here to help you.
-If you need to spend additional 1:1 time develop your understanding of specific topics or need help uncovering the answers to your coding problems, our instructors will guide you through the process.
+If you need to spend additional 1:1 time to develop your understanding of specific topics or need help uncovering the answers to your coding problems, our instructors will guide you through the process.
 You just need to ask.

 5. Set Realistic Post-Program Job Expectations